free educational information

 Is settling my own debt risky?

-Of course, there are no guarantees when it comes to getting out of debt.
+Yes – there are no guarantees when it comes to getting out of debt.
 A large part of our struggle to get out of debt is due to circumstances beyond our control.

 That said, settling your own debt vs. using a program has tremendous advantages and will typically only increase your chances of success.